Bringing a historic 1921 American Foursquare back to its former glory.

 My uncle and I had been on the hunt for a good deal – a house that we could fix up, rent out and eventually sell.
 When I saw this house went up for auction, I called him and told him if we don’t submit an offer, it’ll probably be gone in a few hours.
 The numbers worked, and it was a great deal.

 Providence had great bones but needed a heavy dose of TLC.
+It had been neglected for the past 5 years.
 Underneath the filth and cobwebs, I could tell this house had a lot of potential.

 With gorgeous trim, cased openings and original woodwork, this foursquare boasts beautiful craftsman features throughout.